 Stopping this catastrophe looked to be an impossible mission, however, smart people found a clever ways to stop the fires.
-Some oil-well fires were quelled by a specially designed Soviet T-34 tank, called Windy.
+Some oil-well fires were quelled by a specially designed Soviet T-34 tank, called Big Wind.

 Built by Hungarian engineers, Windy has 2 x MIG 21 fighter jet engines strapped onto the chassis.
-As the video below shows, the jets are turned on and together with 6 water nozzles, the tank is driven close up to the immense heat from the burning well, where Windy does his thing.
+As the video below shows, the jets are turned on and together with 6 water nozzles, the tank is driven close up to the immense heat from the burning well, where Big Wind goes into action.

 In their comprehensive article entitled Stilling the Fires of War, photographer Peter Pawinski and journalist Zoltan Scrivener explain;